Coleman Legal LLP Logo

 1. Employers

 Employers have a legal duty of care to ensure their employees’ health, safety, and welfare.
 They are responsible for providing a safe working environment, implementing proper safety measures, and training employees on safety procedures.
-If they fail to fulfill this duty, they may be held liable for building site accidents.
+They may be liable for building site accidents if they fail to fulfil this duty.

 2. Contractors and subcontractors